-Low testosterone is tricky.
 All men are different, and testosterone levels vary greatly.
 The American Urology Association defines low testosterone as less than 300 nanograms (ng) of the hormone per deciliter (dl) of blood.
 Testosterone is responsible for all sorts of bodily functions, and when levels start to drop, men may begin to experience symptoms.
-On average, from around 30-35 years old, a man's testosterone levels drop between 1 and 2 percent each year.
+On average, from around 30-35 years old, a man's testosterone levels fall between 1 and 2 percent each year.

 This decline is normal, and no one knows precisely why this happens.
-However, some scientists and doctors believe due to advances in medicine and all aspects of healthcare; we live longer than we are 'designed' to live.
-A few hundred years ago, men would be lucky to reach the age of 40; however, nowadays, men can live to 80, 90, even 100 years old, we simply living longer than ever before.
-It was no problem for a man to peak in their 20's, reproduce, raise their kids, and die all in 40 years.
+However, some scientists and doctors believe that we live longer than we are 'designed' to live due to advances in medicine and all aspects of healthcare.
+A few hundred years ago, men would be lucky to reach the age of 40; however, nowadays, men can live to 80, 90, even 100 years old – we simply live longer than ever before.
+It was no problem for a man to peak in their 20s, reproduce, raise their kids, and die all in a 40-year period.
 Nowadays, things are very different.

 In men, testosterone helps maintain and develop:

 - Red blood cell levels

 - Sexual and reproductive function